ceyhunozgun/serverlessHandsfreeAllergyChecker/README.md

 ```

-After the installation with the `init.sh` script, you should verify the email address you choose to send emails.
+After the installation with the `install.sh` script, you should verify the email address you choose to send emails.
 AWS SES will send a verification email with a link you can click to verify.

 After the email verification, you can start using the app pointing your browser to: